aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 }
 ```

 Find the flame graphs in the newly created `gas-profiling/` directory.
-To interact with a graph, save it to your local disk and then open the saved copy in your browser.
+To interact with a graph, open the file in a web browser.

+Note these limitations of the experimental gas profiling feature:

+  * It may produce results that are different from simulation.
+  * The graphs may contain errors, and the numbers may not add up to the total gas cost as shown in the transaction output.

-### Debug and print stack trace
+### Debugging and printing stack trace

 In this example, we will use `DebugDemo` in [debug-move-example](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos/debug-move-example).